 What can we do?
 How can we help?

 I’ve been studying the book of Mark this summer.
 One of my favorite stories begins in chapter 2!
-I think it has lots of say to us during these unusual and hard days.
+I think it has a lot of say to us.

 Our story takes place in Capernaum, a town right on the seashore of the Sea of Galilee.